limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 stefano:x:1002:1002::/home/stefano:/bin/bash
 ```

-It appeared that `stefano` has an account in `pinkydb`.
+It appears that `stefano` has an account in `pinkydb`.
 On top of that, `stefano` also has his SSH private key as seen above.
-I guess that's an open invitation to login to his account via SSH.
+I guess that's an open invitation to log in to his account via SSH.

-When I tried to login, I found his RSA private key protected by a password.
-Nonetheless, using `ssh2john` and John the Ripper to recover the password was a piece of cake.
+I log in to find his RSA private key protected by a password.
+Well, it's a piece of cake to use `ssh2john` and John the Ripper to recover the password.

 ```
 # ssh2john id_rsa > id_rsa.hash